griptape-ai/managed-structure-template/README.md

 build: # Defines the build-time configuration for the Structure
   requirements_file: requirements.txt # Defines the path to the requirements.txt file for the Structure, relative to the structure_file.yaml.
 Or absolute from the repository root if a forward slash is used: `/requirements.txt`.
 run: # Defines the run-time configuration for the Structure
-  main_file: structure.py # Defines the path to the main Managed Structure Code, relative to the structure_file.yaml.
+  main_file: structure.py # Specifies the path to the entry point file of the Managed Structure.
+This path is relative to the structure_file.yaml.
 Or absolute from the repository root if a forward slash is used: `/structure.py`.
 ```

 ## Running Managed Code Outside of a Griptape Agent, Pipeline, or Workflow